RubixML/ML/docs/cross-validation.md

 0.9175
 ```

-## Common Issues
+## Common Problems
-Poor generalization performance can be explained by one or more of these common issues.
+Poor generalization performance can be explained by one or more of these common problems.

 ### Underfitting
 A poorly performing model can sometimes be explained as *underfitting* the training data - a condition in which the learner is unable to capture the underlying pattern or trend given the model constraints.
-The result is a model with high bias error.
+The result of an underfit model is an estimator with high bias error.
 Underfitting usually occurs when a simple model is chosen to represent data that is complex and non-linear.
-Adding more features can help, however if the problem is too severe, a more flexible learner can be chosen for the task instead.
+Adding more features to the dataset can help, however if the problem is too severe, a more flexible learning algorithm can be chosen for the task instead.

 ### Overfitting
 When a model performs well on training data but poorly during cross-validation it could be that the model has *overfit* the training data.
 Overfitting occurs when the model conforms too closely to the training data and therefore fails to generalize well to new data or make predictions reliably.
-These models tend to have high variance error.
 Flexible models are more prone to overfitting due to their ability to *memorize* individual samples.
-Most learners employ strategies such as regularization, early stopping, or and tree pruning to control overfitting.
-Adding more training samples can also help.
+Most learners employ strategies such as regularization, early stopping, and/or tree pruning to control overfitting, however if overfitting is still a problem, adding more samples to the dataset can also help.

 ### Selection Bias
 When a model performs well on certain samples but poorly on others it could be that the learner was trained with a dataset that exhibits selection bias.
 Selection bias is the bias introduced when a population is disproportionally represented in a dataset.
-For example, if a learner is trained to classify pictures of cats and dogs with mostly (90%) images of cats, it will likely have difficulty in the real world where cats and dogs are more equally represented.
-To correct selection bias, you can either add more samples of the underrepresented class or up-sample the class as a preprocessing step.
+For example, if a learner is trained to classify pictures of cats and dogs but mostly (say 90%) cats are represented in the dataset, the model will likely have difficulty making real-world predictions where cats and dogs are more equally represented.
+To correct selection bias, either obtain more training samples or up-sample the class of the underrepresented type.